Hoenn/hoenn.github.io/_posts/2019-1-28-Learning about assertions.md

 In this post I'll run through a protobuf example where I learned more about type switching and assertions

 ## Background
-In the time I've spent programming large swathes of has been spent stuck to one language or another depending on what projects I was working on.
+In the time I've spent programming large swathes of time has been spent stuck to one language or another depending on what projects I was working on.

 My personal pie chart of time spent (not projects completed) is along the lines of Java (40%), JavaScript(20%), Go (20%), TypeScript(10%), Python(5%), Haskell (5%).

-While I haven't always had the chance to spend my time, picking the right tool for the job, I'm very drawn to expressive type systems and static typing.
-Now, at work, it's not really up to what language I'm working in and to be completely honest I wouldn't make a case for a switch anyway.
+While I haven't always had the choice of how to spend development time, picking the right tool for the job, I'm very drawn to expressive type systems and static typing.
+Now, at work, it's not really up to what language I'm working in and to be completely honest I wouldn't make a `case` for a `switch` anyway.

 I decided to write this post to show a couple of the stumbles I've had not thinking like a Gopher.